-The LandCoverS2 service uses a random forest algorithm as implemented in the Orfeo toolbox (OTB).
+The LandCoverGeotiff service makes land cover classification using a random forest classifier as implemented in the Orfeo toolbox.
 Based on samples of land cover classes, a set of decision trees are produced.
 For each tree, a random set of spectral bands at each decision node is chosen.
 The final land cover class is then chosen based on majority voting between the output of each decision tree.
 The benefits of the random-forest algorithm include good adaptation to many different types of classification problems as well as independence of assumptions on statistical distribution of band-wise reflectance values within a (land-cover) class.